DigiLive/jQuery-Merge-for-php-diff/readme.md

 Support
 -------

-I've written this project for my own needs so i am not willing to give full support.
-Anyway, i am very interested in any bugs, hints, requests or whatever.
-Please use the [github issue system](https://github.com/Xiphe/jQuery-Merge-for-php-diff/issues) and i will try to answer.
+Please use the [github issue system](https://github.com/Xiphe/jQuery-Merge-for-php-diff/issues) to report bugs, feature request or just say hello :)
+Keep in mind, that this plug-in is distributed without any warranty as described inside the LICENSE.

 Special Thanks
 --------------

-To Chris Boulton for PHP-DIFF and mentioning my Plugin in it's readme.
+To Chris Boulton for PHP-DIFF and mentioning my plugin in it's readme.
-To the nice js-people at jimdo.com for reviewing this plugin.
+To Robert and Martin from jimdo.com for reviewing this plugin and giving me some verry useful hints.

 Changelog
 ---------

+### 0.2.1
++ bugfixes for multiline and inline issues
++ new example/sandbox

 ### 0.2
 + complete refactoring of the plugin structure.